 Most innovation consultants and trainers I have met, heard and seen are creativity experts and help companies in generating ideas using creativity tools and techniques.
 This has led to creation of a perception that innovation is creativity or ideation.
 Over time, the difference between the two have blurred and are used interchangeably people.

-Innovation is much beyond creativity:
+Innovation generates value but is much beyond creativity:

 Creativity also generates immediate value!

-|Process||Dominantly thinking, imagining followed by Doing||Dominantly doing to convert the idea into reality|
+|Process||Dominantly thinking and imagining followed by Doing||Dominantly doing to convert the idea (creativity) into reality|

-- If creativity results in an idea that has negligible commercial value but needs effort and investment to encapsulate value, it is likely to be an innovation.
+If creativity results in an idea that has negligible commercial value but needs effort and investment to encapsulate value, it is likely to be an innovation.

 If creativity results in something that encapsulates value immediately on its manifestation and needs only selling efforts to capture this value, it is not likely to be an innovation.

 When it comes to understanding and comprehending innovation, there are two other types of confusion: